Digital Culture students have access to state of the art digital labs for their projects and learn in adaptable, flexible classroom spaces.

 Digital Culture Creative Classroom (DC3): Crowdsourcing the creative, teaching digital proficiencies by engaging student in creative projects.
 For more details on the Quanta project and DC3, please visit here.

-Students in the Digital Culture program share their projects every semester with faculty and other students at the Digital Culture showcase.
-Shown here is Matthew Briggs and John Carpenter’s project Coral Works.
+Students in the Digital Culture program share their projects every semester with faculty and other students at the Digital Culture Showcase.
+Shown here is Media Cube by Ashley Bennett, Dakota Gidley, and Danielle Thomson.

 The online Digital Culture gallery showcases student projects ranging from emotional robots, to short animations, to interactive safety systems.
 Visit the gallery